allantargino/BotIntegrationWithQnA-LUIS/README.md

 ```

 Two things:
-- First I added a boolean called <b>foundResultInQnA</b> that will helps us know if QnA got an answer for us or not
+- First a boolean called <b>foundResultInQnA</b> is added that helps to  know if QnA got an answer or not
-- I overrided the "confidence" treshold to 0 in the dialog constructor and provide a default "no answer" reply for our user even though we won't use this reply.
+- The "confidence" treshold is overrided to 0 in the dialog constructor and provide a default "no answer" reply for the user even though this reply will not be used but it needs to be defined to override the confidence treshold.

-I needed to do this because the <b>IsConfidentAnswer</b> method returns a FALSE value when it detects that the best answer acquired has a confidence score below 0.99 OR if the difference between the confidences from the best answer and second best answer is greater than 0.20.
+This is neeeded because the <b>IsConfidentAnswer</b> method returns a FALSE value when it detects that the best answer acquired has a confidence score below 0.99 OR if the difference between the confidences from the best answer and second best answer is greater than 0.20.

 So what?
-If the <b>IsConfidentAnswer</b> method returns a false value then after a series of steps it will answer the user with a "No match found" message and what I want is the bot to navigate to LUIS when this happens.
+If the <b>IsConfidentAnswer</b> method returns a false value then after a series of steps it will answer the user with a "No match found" message and what is neeeded is the bot to navigate to LUIS when this happens.

 So, now that the confidence threshold goes to 0 then the QnAMakerDialog will always go to the <b>RespondFromQnAMakerResultAsync</b> method and now it is time to override its code:
 ```csharp